Orthomodular-Valued Models for Quantum Set Theory

-Quantum set theory crosses over two different fields of mathematics, namely, foundations of mathematics and foundations of quantum mechanics, and originated from the methods of forcing introduced by Cohen \cite{Coh63,Coh66} for the independence proof of the continuum hypothesis and quantum logic introduced by Birkhoff and von Neumann \cite{BN36}.
-After Cohen's work, the forcing subsequently became a central method in set theory and also incorporated with various notions in mathematics, in particular, the notion of sheaves \cite{FS79} and notions of sets in nonstandard logics such as Boolean-valued set theory \cite{Bel85}, by which Scott and Solovay \cite{SS67} reformulated the method of forcing, topos \cite{Joh77}, and intuitionistic set theory \cite{Gra79}.
-Quantum set theory was introduced by Takeuti \cite{Ta81} as a successor of those attempts of extending the notion of sets.
+\xsection{Introduction.} The notion of sets has been considerably extended since \cite{Coh63,Coh66} developed the method of forcing for the independence proof of the continuum hypothesis.
+After Cohen's work, the forcing subsequently became a central method in axiomatic set theory and was incorporated into various notions in mathematics, in particular, the notion of sheaves \citep{FS79} and sets in nonstandard logics, such as the Boolean-valued set theory reformulating the method of forcing \citep{SS67}, topos \citep{Joh77}, and intuitionistic set theory \citep{Gra79}.
+Quantum set theory was introduced by \cite{Ta81} as a successor of these attempts, extending the notion of sets to be based on quantum logic introduced by \cite{BvN36}.

+Let $\cB$ be a complete Boolean algebra. \cite{SS67} introduced the Boolean-valued model $\VB$ for set theory with $\cB$-valued truth value assignment $\val{\vp}$ for formulas $\vp$ of set theory and showed the following fundamental theorem for Boolean-valued models $\VB$ \citep[Theorem 1.33]{Bel05}.